CREATE TABLE

 • FILLFACTOR

 The fillfactor of a table is a percentage between 10 and 100.
 100 (complete packing) is the default value.
 When a smaller fillfactor is specified, INSERT operations pack table pages only to the indicated percentage.
 The remaining space on each page is reserved for updating rows on that page.
 This gives UPDATE a chance to place the updated copy of a row on the same page, which is more efficient than placing it on a different page.
 For a table whose records are never updated, setting the fillfactor to 100 (complete packing) is the appropriate choice, but in heavily updated tables smaller fillfactors are appropriate.
-The parameter has no meaning for column-based tables.
+The parameter has no meaning for column-store tables.

-Value range: 10-100
+Value range: 10 to 100

 • ORIENTATION